 - Make sure nothing is inadvertently cut off, such as table data or figure legends

-Any correspondence, queries or additional requests for information on the manuscript submission process should be sent to the Vascular Medicine editorial office as follows:
+Any correspondence, queries or additional requests for information on the manuscript submission process should be sent to:

 Heather L. Gornik, MD, Editor-in-Chief